NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/configuration.md

 The first div-tag tells you that this is a slide (class="carousel-item slide"), everything within this tag is a part of the slide.

-To create a new slide, copy the code above and put it under the existing "carousel-item"
+To create a new slide, copy the code above and put it under the existing "carousel-item" <br>
 Note: Images should have a width between 950-1000px and a height of 600-700px.

 ## data-interval